kittensyzygy/web-app/11ty/documentation/formatting-guide.md

 --------------|-----------------
 `\* This has an asterisk before it, not a bullet point.` | \* This has an asterisk before it, not a bullet point.

-You can use this "backslash escape" to, ignore formatting, on the following symbols:
+You can use this "backslash escape", to ignore formatting, on the following symbols:

 Symbol | Name
 -------|------